 There was a time not too many years ago when building a website was challenging.
-It was expensive, it required an in-depth knowledge of code, and it was something that only a select group of people knew how to do, and even fewer knew how to do well.
+It was expensive, it required in-depth knowledge of code, and it was something that only a select group of people knew how to do, and even fewer knew how to do well.
 Those days are long gone.
 Now, it is possible for a person to build a website from scratch all on their own.
 There are a number of tools that are available to make this process easier.
-Two of the most popular tools are CMSs like WordPress and website builders like WIX.
+Two of the most popular tools are CMSs like WordPress and website builders like Wix.

 What Differentiates WordPress from a Website Builder?

 WordPress is the power behind an unbelievably large number of websites.
 Every single year countless websites are built using WordPress.
 Part of the reason for its popularity is its flexibility and simplicity.
 At the same time, with a little bit of skill and a little bit of understanding of code, WordPress is a powerful tool that can allow you to make just about every single website you currently see.